 - Adopt an unwanted pet.
 You can find all sorts of pets who are “free to a good home” within your local classifieds.
 Additionally, some shelters waive adoption fees on them who have gone unclaimed for a certain period of time.

 - Buy in bulk.
 You can buy food, treats and other pet supplies at wholesale prices from bulk stores, but you will need to have the appropriate space to store all the excess or else your supplies could go bad.

 - Buy used.
 Ex–pet owners sometimes sell or offer used supplies within local classifieds and online.
 You can also scour your local thrift stores for used supplies.
 If you don’t have any luck, you might consider going the DIY route with things like toys, beds and treats.

 - Skip pet insurance.
 Often, pet insurers charge high premiums for breeds that are susceptible to health issues, which negate any savings you might enjoy through the program.
 It is smarter to open a pet savings account with an interest rate to help with medical expenses.

 - Clean your pet’s mouth.
 You know that your oral health affects your overall health — and the same is true for your pet.
 By regularly brushing your pet’s teeth, you can avoid all sorts of medical expenses down the road.

-If you are barely scraping by right now, getting a pet might not be the best financial decision.
+If you are barely scraping by right now, getting a dog or cat might not be the best financial decision.
 However, if you believe a furry friend will improve your life in a meaningful way, there are ways to budget to fit a new cat or dog into your household without wrecking your finances.